naragurgel/bepresent/README.md

 - The navigation bar is responsive at the top of the page and it shows the logo on the left.
 - The navigation links on the right take the user to different sections on the same page.
+- The navigation bar stickys when the users scrown down the page.
+- The navigation bar gets smaller on smal devices.
+- The navigation bar links scroll smoothly down, so it doesn't shock users with abrupt movement.
 ![image](https://user-images.githubusercontent.com/112726044/195716350-a7243819-d55c-4905-9dbb-667d8f0cbcb3.png)

 ### Header